entitybtw/mcsm_portable/assets/video/README.md

 ### Workflow Overview

 1. **PMP Video Playback:** The game plays a PMP video (`.pmp`).
 2. **Image Display:** After the video finishes, a `.png` image with choice overlays is displayed.
-This image is usually the last frame of the video with added buttons/text in Photoshop.
+This image is usually the last frame of the video with buttons/text added using Photoshop.
-3. **Button Mapping:** Players press a button (`Square`, `Circle`, etc.) to make a choice.
+3. **Button Mapping:** Player presses the button (`Square`, `Circle`, etc.) to make a choice.
 4. **Script Execution:** The choice triggers the corresponding Lua script from the appropriate folder.

 ### Example Code